 Clone your Windows PC into VirtualBox

-See in this article how you can make a copy of it and then run it as a virtual machine in VirtualBox.
+See in this article how to make a copy of your Windows PC and then run it as a virtual machine in VirtualBox.

 virtual box 1